-Records of suspicions which were raised internally with the MLRO but not disclosed to the authorities should be retained for at least five years from the date of the transaction.
-Records of suspicions which the authorities have advised are of no interest should be retained for a similar period.

-- Similarly, records of a Licensees' SFIs' findings of their enquiries into unusual activity, should be retained for a minimum of five years following the termination of the business relationship or after the date of the occasional transaction. - Section 28(3) of the FTRA provides that where the records relate to on-going investigations, they must be retained until it is confirmed that the case has been closed.
+- Records of suspicions which were raised internally with the MLRO but not disclosed to the authorities should be retained for at least five years from the date of the transaction.
+Records of suspicions which the authorities have advised are of no interest should be retained for a similar period. - Likewise, records of a Licensees' findings of their enquiries into unusual activity, should also be retained for a minimum of five years. - Section 28(3) of the FTRA provides that where the records relate to on-going investigations, they must be retained until it is confirmed that the case has been closed.